 - Checks for configuration weaknesses, missing patches, application weaknesses (such as SQL injection & cross-site scripting) and more

 - Automatic analysis and prioritisation of scan results

 - Intuitive interface, quick to set-up and run your first scans

 - Proactive security monitoring for the latest vulnerabilities

 - AWS, Azure, and Google Cloud connectors

 8. Crowd Testing:

 You will select a large number of people (crowd) to execute tests which otherwise would have been executed a select group of people in the company.
 Crowdsourced testing is an interesting and upcoming concept and helps unravel many a unnoticed defects.

-This concludes almost all testing types applicable to your web application.
+This concludes the tutorial.
+It includes almost all testing types applicable to your web application.

 As a Web-tester its important to note that web testing is quite an arduous process and you are bound to come across many obstacles.
 One of the major problems you will face is of course deadline pressure.
 Everything is always needed yesterday!
 The number of times the code will need changing is also taxing.
 Make sure you plan your work and know clearly what is expected of you.
 Its best define all the tasks involved in your web testing and then create a work chart for accurate estimates and planning.